 When will my stitches be removed?

-Usually, the wound is closed with a dissolvable stitch and surgical glue is used to seal the wound.
-Therefore, normally there are no sutures or surgical clips that need to be removed.
+Your wound is closed with a dissolvable stitch and surgical glue is used to seal the wound.
+Therefore, there are no sutures or surgical clips that need to be removed after the surgery.

 What should I eat and drink?